 All of this information, and more, will be taken under consideration by a skilled attorney when working to determine fault and calculate compensation.
 There can be severe physical, emotional, and financial burdens placed on those injured in car accidents caused by negligent drivers.
 In cases of severe damage and injury, it is often best to retain the services of a car accident lawyer who can represent you throughout a complicated legal process.

 If you are suffering the repercussions of a serious vehicle collision you did not cause, it may be in your best interest to speak with a legal expect.
-We invite you to reach out for a free case evaluation to have an experienced attorney from Krzak Rundio Law Group review your case.
+We invite you to reach out for a free case evaluation to have an experienced attorney from Krzak Rundio Gorman, Injury Attorneys review your case.
 We always provide an honest assessment of your case and legal options.